 A major supplier is recalling over 35,000 pounds of raw beef products — some of which were sold at Kroger supermarkets — that may be contaminated with bits of hard plastic, according to the U.S. Department of Agriculture's Food Safety and Inspection Service.
-The raw ground beef products were produced by the Colorado supplier JBS USA on March 22 and were shipped to centers in Virginia and Indiana for further distribution.
+The raw ground beef products were produced in North Carolina by supplier JBS USA on March 22 and shipped to centers in Virginia and Indiana for further distribution.

 The Daily Meal has reached out to JBS to determine whether the meat was distributed to any other supermarket chains, but has not received a response.